Consent obtained for the first digital billboard in Richmond

 Significant amendments were made to the proposal to address the concerns, including re-orienting the billboard so it would not be seen from the slip lane; increasing the dwell time from 8 seconds to 30 seconds; constructing a parapet behind the billboard to address amenity issues; and reducing the night time maximum luminance levels.

 These amendments were the result of constructive engagement with Tasman District Council and NZ Transport Agency Waka Kotahi’s experts, which achieved a large measure of agreement and NZ Transport Agency Waka Kotahi withdrew its opposition.
+NZ Transport Agency Waka Kotahi's approach to this application reflected a shift away from blanket opposition to digital billboards based on driver distraction and 'human factors' issues to one focussing on the specific traffic safety issues arising.

 As a result of the amendments, the Council’s independent planning consultant altered her recommendation to one that consent could be granted, based on a largely agreed set of conditions.